remigiusz-donczyk-gl/final-project/DOCS.md

 ## Terraform

 The second, and the most important, tool that Jenkins uses.
-It uses the AWS tokens specified in Jenkins credentials to access AWS and set up all of the architecture needed to deploy a Docker image inside Kubernetes.
+It uses the AWS tokens specified securely in Jenkins credentials to access AWS and set up all of the architecture needed to deploy a Docker image inside EKS.
 It creates a total of \~50 resources within the cloud, including such highlights as the VPC, gateways, security rules, EKS and a kubernetes service that allows the website to be accessed publicly.

 ## Git